itsOasi/wae-launcher/wae/README.md

-# Web App Engine
+# Web API Engine

 ## *Anything you can Imagine, Just as you Imagined*

 ---

-While web apps are a very powerful tool as a means of encouraging business between the owner and visitors, I want to focus on creativity and what all can possibly be done with web apps.
+Boilerplate code for developing a flask server

 ### Current Features:

-__Automated Deployments *__
+__GIT management *__

-When launched, a fresh copy of WAE will clone your project from git and automatically deploy it.
+When launched, WAE will clone your project from git and automatically deploy it.

+__Python helper file__

+Helps with file management, os commands, and more

+__Customizable Portal__

+Can be used as is for website when attached to a domain

 ### Planned Features/Projects: